 Our results of operations are also affected by the mix of products and services we offer.
-We commenced our e-commerce business by primarily selling electronics products.
+We commenced our e-commerce business by primarily selling electronics and home appliances products.
 We began offering general merchandise products around the end of 2008, and we launched our online marketplace in 2010.
 We earn commissions and service fees from third-party sellers on our online marketplace.
 We offer a wide range of products and services and aim to provide one-stop shopping to maximize our wallet share.
 Our mix of products and services also affects our gross margin.
 Different products have different gross margins but the commissions and service fees that we earn from third-party sellers and the other services that we offer have the highest gross margins, since they have no associated cost of revenues.
 The split between our online direct sales business and our online marketplace business thus has a major influence on our revenue growth and our gross margins.
-GMV from our online direct sales increased from RMB29.8 billion in 2011 to RMB56.7 billion in 2012 and RMB66.3 billion (US\$10.8 billion) in the nine months ended September 30, 2013, while GMV from our online marketplace business increased from RMB2.9 billion in 2011 to RMB16.6 billion in 2012 and RMB20.1 billion (US\$3.3 billion) in the nine months ended September 30, 2013.
+GMV from our online direct sales increased from RMB29.8 billion in 2011 to RMB56.7 billion in 2012 and RMB93.7 billion (US\$15.4 billion) in 2013, while GMV from our online marketplace business increased from RMB2.9 billion in 2011 to RMB16.6 billion in 2012 and RMB31.8 billion (US\$5.3 billion) in 2013.
 We intend to further expand our selection of general merchandise products, attract more third-party sellers to our online marketplace, and provide more fulfillment and other value-added services to third-party sellers and others.
+Our GMV from general merchandise and other products represented 19.9%, 34.7% and 36.4% of our total GMV in 2011, 2012 and 2013, respectively.
+The following table presents the GMV of the electronics and home appliances products and general merchandise and others sold through our online direct sales and online marketplace by amounts and as percentages of GMV for each of the periods presented: